Microwave89/asmtest/README.md

 - The following registers are used/altered by a syscall instruction:
 - --> r10, rdx, r8, r9 (all used and altered), r10, r11 (altered)

-- both leaf and frame functions can HOME 4 ARBITRARY 8-BYTE (r64, imm64, m64) values.
+- both leaf and frame functions can HOME up to 4 ARBITRARY 8-BYTE (r64, imm64, m64) values.
 (SHADOW SPACE):

 someFunction PROC